Next Generation Sequencing

-As a treating physician, you want to decide on the best treatment for your patients.
-Genetic profiling can be a useful tool in addition to tumor typing, grading, and staging.
-With Next-Generation Sequencing, we can detect relevant mutations.
-If a tumor shows a mutation that is highly responsive to treatment, the patient may benefit from targeted therapy.
-Knowledge of mutation status will help to reduce the number of ineffective treatments given, sparing patients unnecessary toxicity and expenses.
+As a doctor, you want the best possible treatment for your patients.
+The genetic profile may be a useful addition to tumour typing, grading, and staging.
+With Next Generation Sequencing we look for relevant mutations.
+If a tumour has a mutation with a significant therapy response, the patient may benefit from treatment.
+This knowledge also reduces the number of ineffective treatments, preventing unnecessary toxicity and high costs for the patient.

-- Mutation status assessment of all relevant genes in a single experiment
+- Mutation status of all relevant genes is determined in a single experiment

-- Ion Torrent: a pH-mediated next-generation sequencer that reads the base order by measuring pH changes after the incorporation of a specific nucleotide.
+- Ion Torrent: a pH-mediated next-generation sequencer whereby the base pair sequence is read based on a pH change after incorporating a specific nucleotide.

-- Ion Chef: a robot for preparing patient materials in a standardized manner and loading the libraries onto the sequencing chips.
-This machine reduces the number of manual steps and potential (human) errors.
+- Ion Chef: robot for the standardised preparation of patient materials and preparing the libraries on the sequencing chip.
+This reduces the number of manual steps and possibilities for (human) error.

-- Sequencing chips: chips on which millions of sequencing reactions can be executed in parallel, facilitating measurement of all relevant genes within a few hours.
+- Sequencing chips: Chips on which millions of sequencing reactions can be conducted in parallel.
+This makes it possible to measure all relevant genes within a matter of hours.

-- Ion Reporter: Standardized analysis software specifically designed for the Iron Torrent technology.
+- Ion Reporter: Standardised analysis software that has been specifically designed for the Ion Torrent technology.

 At Pathology-DNA, you can request various standard gene panels to optimize your diagnosis for targeted therapy and differential diagnosis purposes.
 Besides testing the standard indicated genes (as listed below), we can also detect mutations in additional genes that may become important in the near future and are still being tested in clinical trials.